greggman/WebGPU-DOOM/README.md

 rendering the world and the sky.
 Another 15 minutes to separate the WebGPU parts from main.ts into an API agnostic renderer.ts.
 A final 15 minutes to update the WebGL side to be fully working.
-The point again being that AI can just do these things we used to use a library for.
+The point again being that AI can just do these things we used to use a library for and/or which used to be a lot of work.

-Interestingly, since we had already setup rendering via Puppeteer it used that to check things were working.
+Interestingly, since we had already setup rendering via Puppeteer, it used that to check things were working.
 Something it didn't do when building the original.